 Old Town Alexandria

 This is a wonderful neighborhood filled with history and fabulous architecture.
 Spend an afternoon strolling down King Street admiring the adorable row houses and thinking about all of the things that these streets have seen.
 If you need a break from walking, this area offers an enormous selection of shops, bars and restaurants.
-The Waterfront Market & Café is a quick-service café serving up hearty soups, creative salads and sandwiches along with a few surprises including sushi, flatbread, and weekend brunches.
 No matter where you choose to dine, you can’t go wrong in this quaint part of town.

 If you’re living in D.C., we can only imagine how it must feel when you see the Smithsonian on a list of things-to-do.
 It may sound like a tourist trap, but with Rock Creek National Park, the National Zoo, and 19 museums and galleries, we’re certain that there’s something for everyone to enjoy.

 If you’re looking for a fun, anything goes kind of activity for you and your little ones, The National Building Museum is a great place to play!
 Their Building Zone is the perfect place to let your kids explore their creative sides.
 They can imagine being a construction worker and dress up in a hard hat, tool belt, and goggles while building towers and knocking down brick walls.
 Then let them drive around on bulldozers and other construction play trucks in the Construction Zone.
 (FYI this gallery is designed for children ages 2 to 6.)

 Six Flags America